Colloidal Silver: Everything Parents Need To Know

 Because silver is a potent antimicrobial, it is important to consider the health of the microbiome while using it.
 Research shows that while silver is capable of killing both good and bad bacteria, it leaves the microbiome relatively undisturbed when taken for a short time (28 days or less).
 It is still unclear why a healthy microbiome is resistant to silver treatment, but researchers hypothesize that it is due to a complex interaction of the microbes, silver, and mucus membranes.

+In my clinical experience, colloidal silver is quite safe when taken as directed.
 In high doses, silver can be toxic to some organ systems, as can many other metals that we consume including iron, zinc, and copper.
 As with all herbs, vitamins, minerals, and medications, following appropriate dosing is important for safety.

 According to the EPA, colloidal silver is considered to be safe, even for sensitive populations, when taken long-term at a dose of 5 micrograms/kg/day.
 This works out to be 350 micrograms for a 150 lbs (70kg) adult.
 Dr. Green Mom Colloidal Silver contains 15 ppm of silver which is equivalent to 75 micrograms of silver per 5ml teaspoon.